PepperDev/micro-container/README.md

     -a appdir
         application base dir default to "/var/lib/microcontainer/default"
-    if application name is empty or "/var/lib/microcontainer/app-${name}" if application name is given
+    if application name is empty or "/var/lib/microcontainer/app-${name}" if application name is given, used only to compute upperdir and workdir

     -c currentdir
         directory command will run inside the container, default to "/"